-&lt;sup>4Capital gains and dividends declared by mutual fund managers may be taxable.

-&lt;sup>5 Policy loans and withdrawals will reduce the available cash value and death benefit and may cause the policy to lapse, or affect guarantees against lapse.
+- May be limited by adjusted gross income, in addition to the dollar limits. - Contract provisions may limit contributions. - Capital gains and dividends declared by mutual fund managers may be taxable. - Policy loans and withdrawals will reduce the available cash value and death benefit and may cause the policy to lapse, or affect guarantees against lapse.
 Withdrawals in excess of premiums paid will be subject to ordinary income tax.
 Additional premium payments may be required to keep the policy in force.
 In the event of a lapse, outstanding policy loans in excess of unrecovered cost basis will be subject to ordinary income tax.
 If a policy is a modified endowment contract (MEC), policy loans and withdrawals will be taxable as ordinary income to the extent there are earnings in the policy.
 If any of these features are exercised prior to age 591⁄2 on a MEC, a 10% federal additional tax may be imposed.
 Tax laws are subject to change and your clients should consult a tax professional.

-&lt;sup>6 If qualified distributions occur.
+If qualified distributions occur.

-&lt;sup>7To the extent that the capital gains tax is more favorable than ordinary income tax.

-&lt;sup>8 Municipal bonds may be subject to state and local taxes and Alternative Minimum Tax.

-&lt;sup>9 Provided the contract is annuitized, the distributions are tax-advantaged.

-&lt;sup>10 Step-up in basis applies at death.

-&lt;sup>11 Withdrawals and loans from a life insurance policy are subject to the additional tax for early withdrawal if the policy is classified as a modified endowment contract (MEC).

-&lt;sup>12 Municipal bond interest is generally exempt from federal income tax.

-All of the financial vehicles listed above will have various fees and charges.
+- To the extent that the capital gains tax is more favorable than ordinary income tax. - Municipal bonds may be subject to state and local taxes and Alternative Minimum Tax. - Provided the contract is annuitized, the distributions are tax-advantaged. - Step-up in basis applies at death. - Withdrawals and loans from a life insurance policy are subject to the additional tax for early withdrawal if the policy is classified as a modified endowment contract (MEC). - Municipal bond interest is generally exempt from federal income tax. - All of the financial vehicles listed above will have various fees and charges. - For financial professional use only not for use with the public.